khmarbaise/blog.soebes.de/content/blog/2014/05/2014-05-08-mojo-license-maven-plugin-version-1-dot-7-released.md

 Bug:

- * {% chjl MLICENSE-55 %}  - "could not rename" warning whenever the header of a source file is updated
+ * [MLICENSE--55]  - "could not rename" warning whenever the header of a source file is updated
- * {% chjl MLICENSE-79 %}  - add-third-party mojo may add unwanted dependencies to the generated
-                             third party file when executing in multiple projects in a single maven build.
+ * [MLICENSE--79]  - add-third-party mojo may add unwanted dependencies to the generated third party file when executing in multiple projects in a single maven build.
- * {% chjl MLICENSE-86 %}  - \[WARNING\] could not rename
+ * [MLICENSE--86]  - \[WARNING\] could not rename
- * {% chjl MLICENSE-105 %} - Fix some log messages
+ * [MLICENSE--105] - Fix some log messages

 Improvement:

- * {% chjl MLICENSE-103 %} - Don't show each single file name
+ * [MLICENSE--103] - Don't show each single file name

 Enjoy,